Akash2866/Drum-Kit/README.md

 # Drum-Kit
-This is a simple drum kit game.
+Hi Everyone!
+This is a simple drum kit project.